 Texas Poised to Overtake Northern Virginia in Data Center Capacity, But Capital Flows Tell a Different Story

-The artificial intelligence arms race is reshaping the geographic landscape of digital infrastructure, with Texas positioned to dethrone Northern Virginia as the nation's largest data center market by raw capacity.
-Yet despite this looming milestone, institutional capital continues to flow disproportionately into the Northern Virginia corridor, signaling that investor confidence and megawattage tell two different stories in today's CRE environment.
+The artificial intelligence arms race is reshaping the geographic landscape of digital infrastructure, with Texas projected to surpass Virginia as the leading state for data center development by 2030, according to JLL.
+Yet despite this long-horizon shift, institutional capital continues to flow disproportionately into the Northern Virginia corridor, signaling that investor confidence and megawattage tell two different stories in today's CRE environment.

 According to Bisnow, Northern Virginia has maintained its dominance as the top U.S. data center market for decades, built on digital infrastructure dating back to the early internet era.
 However, the AI revolution has fundamentally altered site selection criteria, with Texas emerging as the beneficiary of this paradigm shift.